AI and Ethics in Business 2025: The Essential Guide for Responsible Innovation

 Major Risk Areas

-• Establishing measurable ethical performance indicators
+• Establishing measurable moral effectiveness indicators

-• Regular retraining with updated, representative datasets
+• Regular retraining with up-to-date advertising advisor datasets

-• Maintain human oversight for high-stakes decisions
+• Maintain human oversight for high-stakes selections

-• Clear accountability structures for AI-assisted decisions
+• Clear accountability structures for AI-assisted selections

 Defensive Strategies